 - Weapons of any kind

 - Alcoholic Beverages, Illegal Drugs or Paraphernalia

-Tickets are on sale now!
+Tickets are on sale now and they sell quickly, so the sooner you get your tickets, the better!
 Prices start at $17.
 All kids ages 2 and up need tickets.
 Kids under 2 must sit on a lap (unless a ticket is purchased for them).
 All seats are reserved and tickets are available at www.ReschCenter.com, by phone at 800-895-0071 or at the Ticket Star box office in the Resch Center.